How to set your North Star Metrics to drive growth like the leaders at Facebook, Amazon, Uber, Salesforce, Robinhood, and Netflix

 Successful growth strategies of industry leading companies like Facebook, Amazon, AirBnB, Uber, Robinhood, Salesforce, and Netflix usually start with answering the question “How do we define and measure success?”.
 Determining the so-called “North Star Metric” (NSM) not only helps to answer this question, it also helps to bridge the gap between a high-level mission and everyday tactics.

 Most growth professionals will describe the North Star Metric as the “single metric that best captures the core value that your product delivers to customers.”
 In other words, it’s a company-wide metric for tracking customer value, and therefore, sustainable growth.
+In a previous article, we curated a list of 'good' North Star Metric examples of industry leaders to give you a better idea how other firms set NSMs.

 To give you a better idea on how to approach North Star Metrics let's go through our ‘Growth Academy North Star Metric Checklist’ below and discuss the most common pitfalls when setting North Star Metrics.
 If you want to dive deeper into the art of North Star setting and other growth strategy skills check out Growth Academy and join our growth strategy courses designed by leaders from Silicon Valley and the European Tech Scene (Google, Amazon, TikTok, Spotify, Skyscanner, and more).